Jason Bradbury: Personal life

 Bradbury was born in Birmingham but grew up in Lincolnshire, attending New York, Lincolnshire Primary School and Gartree Community School.
 He later moved to London.

 Bradbury has been married to Claire since 8 April 2012; they have three children.
 He is also a very active Twitter user with just over 260,000 'followers'.
 Bradbury also has a private pilot's licence and holds a UK radio amateur licence with callsign 2E0JAB.

-Jason now lives in Newquay, Cornwall since July 2021.
+Jason has lived in Newquay, Cornwall since July 2021.